 Does an organisation outside the Netherlands (e.g. a pension fund) need proof that you are alive?
 Then you need an Attestatie de vita (certificate of life).
 You can apply for this at your municipality.

 There are 2 types of proof of life documents that are available in the Netherlands:

 - The Attestatie de vita is an international document in Dutch and French.
 This document comes from the Register of Births, Deaths, Marriages and Civil Partnerships (registers van de burgerlijke stand).
 You can use the certificate outside the Netherlands.
 You can also get an annex to the certificate explaining the document in German, Spanish, Greek, Italian, Portuguese and Turkish.

 - The Bewijs van in leven zijn (certificate of existence) is an excerpt taken from the Personal Records Database (Basisregistratie Personen – BRP).
 This states that you are registered as alive in the BRP.
 This extract is in Dutch and can be used in the Netherlands.

 This is how it works in your (future) place of residence

-If you declare the birth at the counter of the town hall, you must bring:
+If you request the extract at the counter of the town hall, please bring:

 Contact details are not yet available for your municipality.